KolyaHarutyunyan/SudokuUI/README.md

             -   Tabtrapping in the Modal
     -   See Frontend Masters [course](https://frontendmasters.com/courses/web-accessibility/)
 -   Ability to color code cells?
--   Ability to input _central_ pencil marks?
-    -   Is this even feasible?
-Central pencil marks will overlap with the `4,5,6` pencil marks in standard Snyder notation.
 -   Ability to highlight multiple cells and input values / pencil marks in them all at once
     -   This isn't useful for traditional sudoku, but is an interesting challenge nonetheless.
     -   Would need to check for the `CTRL` key in `handleKeyDown` and if found, "highlight" the cell.
 Probably need to track currently highlighted cells in redux.
 Highlighted cells can have special styling too.